 Trade Show Tips

 Have free giveaways at your event.
-Since it’s popular, you’ll want to figure out ways to make yourself stand out by being unique.
-Consider handing out smartphone accessories with your branding on them.
+Since this is a popular method, you’ll want to figure out ways to make yourself stand out by being unique.
+Consider handing out smartphone accessories with your branding on them and promotional material with your company’s information as well.
+Create previews before the event to see how it’ll work and look when it’s the day of the show.

 Use Social Media